Guidance

 Taxation of Renewable Heat Incentives

-Renewable Heat Incentive (RHI) schemes run by the UK government provide financial incentives to increase the uptake of renewable heat.
+Renewable Heat Incentive (RHI) schemes were run by the UK government to provide financial incentives to increase the uptake of renewable heat energy.
+The schemes are still ongoing but new applications are not allowed.

-The schemes have separate tariffs (or payments), conditions and processes.
-However, both schemes provide subsidies in the form of payments to eligible renewable heat generators.
+The schemes had separate tariffs (or payments), conditions and processes.
+However, both schemes provided subsidies in the form of payments to eligible renewable heat generators.

-The tax you pay isn’t affected by the type of RHI scheme making the payment but on how the heat is used.
+The tax you pay is not affected by the type of Renewable Heat Incentives scheme making the payment but on how the heat is used.

 Individual use

-If you’re using heat solely for personal domestic use, the payments you receive aren’t chargeable to Income Tax.
+If you’re using heat solely for personal domestic use, the payments you receive are not chargeable to Income Tax.

-If payments are received for both personal domestic use and another purpose (such as the provision of heat to a neighbour for a fee) the payment relating to the non-personal element is chargeable to Income Tax as miscellaneous income.
+If payments are received for both personal domestic use and another purpose (such as the provision of heat to a neighbour for a fee) any profit relating to the non-personal element is chargeable to Income Tax as miscellaneous income.
 This is because you’re providing a service in connection with the heat generated.

-Where payments are chargeable to Income Tax the operating costs of the heating system attributable to the heat provided for non-personal domestic use are deductible in working out the miscellaneous income.
+Where the profit is chargeable to Income Tax, only the operating costs of the heating system attributable to the heat provided for non-personal domestic use are deductible in working out the miscellaneous income.

-If you occupy premises that has both private and business uses (such as having an office in your home) the payments are still not chargeable to Income Tax but they should be deducted from the cost of heating before apportioning any of the cost to business use.
+If you occupy premises that has both private and business uses (such as having an office in your home) the payments should be deducted from the cost of heating before apportioning any of the cost to business use.

 Record miscellaneous income on a SA100 Self Assessment Tax Return in the section on ‘Other UK income not included on supplementary pages’.